 Can I make no-yeast pizza dough using gluten-free flour?

 Yes, but add some xanthan gum.
 For 75 g of gluten free flour, add 1/2 tsp of xanthan gum.
 Also, it’s best to roll out the dough onto a silicone mat, top with tomato and cheese, and transfer the pizza to the oven on the mat.
 Depending on your gluten-free flour, you might need to adjust the ratio of flour to yogurt slightly.

 Can I make this easy pizza base recipe vegan?

 Yes!
 You can make this recipe using nut yogurt – coconut, almond, or cashew.
 Obviously, you want an unsweetened and unflavoured vegan yogurt.
 You might have to adjust the ratio of flour to yogurt slightly and of course use vegan cheese.

 What tomato sauce can I use?

 If you don’t have pizza sauce, you can blitz a tin of tomatoes to a smooth sauce and use that.
 Or when you have a moment, you can make some of my slow cooker tomato sauce and similarly keep it ready frozen into cubes.
-At a pinch, you can use tomato ketchup!
+At a pinch, you can use tomato puree or ketchup!

-Or leave the tomato off, drizzle with olive oil, garlic and herbs and make a pizza Bianca.
+Alternatively, leave the tomato off, drizzle with olive oil, garlic and herbs and make a pizza Bianca.